Mongolian Beef Recipe [Video]

 • Add the sliced flank steak to a large bowl and mix with the cornstarch until the cornstarch is evenly distributed.

-• Heat 1 cup of vegetable oil in a large saucepan, once hot add beef and fry until browned and cooked through, about 1-2 minutes.
+• Heat 1 cup of vegetable oil in a large saucepan.
+Once hot, add the beef and fry until browned and cooked through, about 1-2 minutes.
 Stir the meat around a little so that it cooks evenly.
-Transfer beef to a paper towel-lined plate and discard the oil from the skillet.
+Transfer the beef to a paper towel-lined plate and discard the oil from the skillet.

 Make the Sauce:

-• In a medium saucepan over low/medium heat add the oil, followed by the garlic and ginger, cook and stir for 30 seconds and whisk in the brown sugar, soy sauce, and water.
-Cook until slightly thickened, about 5-10 minutes, set aside.
+• In a medium saucepan over low/medium heat, add the oil, followed by the garlic and ginger.
+Cook and stir for 30 seconds, then whisk in the brown sugar, soy sauce, and water.
+Cook until slightly thickened, about 5-10 minutes.
+Set aside.

 Add Beef:

-• Add beef back to the skillet into the sauce mixture and cook over medium heat until sauce thickens, for about 2-3 minutes.
+• Add beef back to the skillet with the sauce mixture and cook over medium heat until the sauce thickens, about 2-3 minutes.
 Stir in green onions.

 • Garnish with sesame seeds (optional).
 Serve immediately over rice.